angelueb/clustertut/content/Practical Examples/example_gpu-conda.md

 #SBATCH --mem 30G        # RAM requested
 #SBATCH --gres=gpu:1     # Requesting to use GPU resources, and how many
 #SBATCH --job-name rlmedical-train01                # Job name
-#SBATCH -o job.%j.out               # File to which standard out will be written (%j is replaced automatically by the SLUR$#SBATCH -e job.%j.err               # File to which standard err will be written (%j is replaced automatically by the SLUR$
+#SBATCH -o job.%j.out               # File to which standard out will be written (%j is replaced automatically by the SLURM's job ID)
+#SBATCH -e job.%j.err               # File to which standard err will be written (%j is replaced automatically by the SLURM's job ID)

 ## Base directory for job input and output data (on /cscratch)
 BASEDIR=/cscratch/angel/tutorial/rl-medical/src